griga23/shoe-store/lab1.md

 [9.
 Flink Jobs](lab1.md#9-flink-jobs)

 ## 1. Verify Confluent Cloud Resources
-Let's verify if all resources were created correctly and we can start using them.
+Let's verify if all resources were created correctly and we can start using them in the environment `sbb-flink`.

 ### Kafka Topics
-Check if the following topics exist in your Kafka cluster:
+Check if the following topics exist in your Kafka cluster cluster_0 in in the environment `sbb-flink`:
  * shoe_products (for product data aka Product Catalog),
  * shoe_customers (for customer data aka Customer CRM),
  * shoe_orders (for realtime order transactions aka Billing System).

 ### Schemas in Schema Registry
-Check if the following Avro schemas exist in your Schema Registry:
+Check if the following Avro schemas exist in your Schema Registry in the environment `sbb-flink`:
  * shoe_products-value,
  * shoe_customers-value,
  * shoe_orders-value.